Andy Warhol: Collectors

-Works
+Business art

-Warhol was a fan of "Business Art", as he stated in his book The Philosophy of Andy Warhol from A to B and Back Again.
-"I went into business art.
+Warhol was an advocate of "Business Art", as he stated in his book The Philosophy of Andy Warhol: From A to B and Back Again: "I went into business art.
 I wanted to be an art business man or a business artist.
 Being good in business is the most fascinating kind of art," he said.
 His transformation into a mere business artist was a point of criticism.
 In hindsight, however, some critics have come to view Warhol's superficiality and commerciality as "the most brilliant mirror of our times", contending that "Warhol had captured something irresistible about the zeitgeist of American culture in the 1970s."

-In addition to his paintings and drawings, Warhol directed and produced films, managed the Velvet Underground, and authored numerous books, as well as producing works in such diverse media as audio, photography, sculpture, theater, fashion and performance art.
+In addition to his paintings and drawings, Warhol directed and produced films, managed the Velvet Underground, and authored numerous books, as well as producing works in such diverse media as audio, photography, sculpture, theater, fashion, and performance art.
 His ability to blur the lines between art, commerce, and everyday life was central to his creative philosophy.
+"That's probably the greatest thing about Warhol: the way he penetrated and summarized our world, to the point that distinguishing between him and our everyday life is basically impossible, and in any case useless," said artist Maurizio Cattelan.